First minutes after baby is born

 In this short video, parents share their experiences of bonding with newborns.
-Parents describe joy and also the experience of not feeling an instant attachment to their child.
-These parents discuss how they formed that bond later.
+Some parents describe the joy of bonding at birth.
+Others say that they didn’t feel an instant attachment to their baby.
+These parents talk about how they formed that bond later.

 You can bond with your newborn baby as soon as he arrives.
 Skin-to-skin contact is a great way to do this, whether it’s cuddling your baby on your chest or encouraging baby to breastfeed.
 For more information, you might like to read our article on bonding with your newborn